itsvee0120/AD300/Outside of class projects/Waiting_List_GUI/README.md

 **To download and run the applications please ensure you have [Java Development Kit (JDK)](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html) installed on your machine.**

 ## Demo

-## Download the application on to your computer
-Download the application Geometry Calculator.exe [here](https://drive.google.com/file/d/1-cXVfzbWB-12AKihTAj7FJfa7fWAcSDF/view?usp=drive_link)

-**To download and run the applications please ensure you have [Java Development Kit (JDK)](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html) installed on your machine.**

-## Demo